MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

       - **Key type**: **RSA**
       - **RSA key size**: **2048**

-##### Import HSM-protected keys
+##### Import protected keys for hardware security modules (HSM)
-You can use your HSM-protected keys to encrypt your Power Platform Dataverse environments.
-Your [HSM-protected keys must be imported into the key vault](https://learn.microsoft.com/azure/key-vault/keys/hsm-protected-keys) so an Enterprise policy can be created.
-See more information on [Supported HSMs](https://learn.microsoft.com/azure/key-vault/keys/hsm-protected-keys#supported-hsms) and how to transfer the supported HSM-key [here](https://learn.microsoft.com/azure/key-vault/keys/hsm-protected-keys-byok?tabs=azure-cli).
+You can use your protected keys for hardware security modules (HSM) to encrypt your Power Platform Dataverse environments.
+Your [HSM-protected keys must be imported into the key vault](/azure/key-vault/keys/hsm-protected-keys) so an Enterprise policy can be created.
+For more information, see [Supported HSMs](/azure/key-vault/keys/hsm-protected-keys#supported-hsms) [Import HSM-protected keys to Key Vault (BYOK)](/azure/key-vault/keys/hsm-protected-keys-byok?tabs=azure-cli).

 #### Encrypt your environment with key from Azure Key Vault with private link (preview)